ghi-electronics/Docs/brainpad/courses/vb/variables_and_nested_statements.md

 str = "2" + "2"
 ```

 The string is just text, not a number.
 When adding strings, the result is a string that combines the strings.
-The result form above is "22".
+The result from above is "22".
 This should make more sense if you try this example.
 ```
 str = "Hello number " + "2"
 ```